steffenskov/StrongTypedId/README.md

 This specifies that the class UserId is in fact a Guid and can be used in place of a Guid.
 And that's basically all there is to it, now you just use UserId in place of Guid where you're dealing with an User's Id.

-You can omit the JsonConverter if you don't use json serialization.
+You can omit the `JsonConverter` if you don't use json serialization.

 # Compatibility

 ## WebAPI
-This is supported through the use of the JsonConverter.
+This is supported through the use of the `JsonConverter` and `TypeConverter`.

-## Entity Framework
+## NewtonSoft.Json
-You'll need to add a conversion for EF to work properly, luckily this is easily done in the `OnModelCreating` method on your `DbContext`.

-Assume you have an User class which uses the UserId:
+You'll need a NewtonSoft based `JsonConverter` for this.
+I've added such a class in the source code, but commented it out to prevent needless references to NewtonSoft for those not using that.
+I'm still working on how to offer both options via NuGet, so for now your best bet is to copy the source class into your project and uncomment the `StrongTypedIdNewtonSoftJsonConverter` class within.

+After doing that you just add the `JsonConverter` in the same fashion as the `System.Text.Json` based one:
 ```
+[TypeConverter(typeof(UserId.StrongTypedIdTypeConverter))]
+[JsonConverter(typeof(UserId.StrongTypedIdJsonConverter))]
+[Newtonsoft.Json.JsonConverter(typeof(UserId.StrongTypedIdNewtonSoftJsonConverter))]
-public class User
+public class UserId: StrongTypedId<UserId, Guid>
 {
-	public UserId Id { get; set; }
-	public string Username { get;set; }
-	// And so forth
+	public UserId(Guid value) : base(value)
+	{
 	}
+}
 ```
+Notice how you can have both JsonConverters applied simultaneously to support both WebAPI and NewtonSoft at the same time.

+## Entity Framework
+You'll need to add a conversion for EF to work properly.
+I've added a ValueConverter class to the source code, but commented it out to prevent needless references to EF for those not using that.
+I'm still contemplating how to offer both options via NuGet, but for now your best bet is to copy the source class into your project and uncomment the `StrongTypedIdValueConverter` class within.

-You'll then add the conversion for the UserId in EF like this:
+After doing that you need to add the converter to EF in your `DbContext` class like this:

 ```
-protected override void OnModelCreating(ModelBuilder modelBuilder)
+protected override void ConfigureConventions(ModelConfigurationBuilder configurationBuilder)
 {
-	modelBuilder.Entity<User>(entity =>
-	{
-		entity.HasKey(e => e.Id);

-		entity.Property(e => e.Id)
-				.HasConversion(e => e.PrimitiveId, primitiveId => new UserId(primitiveId));
-	});
+	configurationBuilder.Properties<UserId>().HaveConversion<UserId.StrongTypedIdValueConverter>();
 }
 ```